NAIS Lowland Pilot: West Wiltshire

 Because of the presence of stone foundations, ground-penetrating radar (GPR) was then deployed by the geophysics team to see if other such buildings could be located within the settlement.

-Once these are complete an integrated report on the overall project will be prepared, looking at the development of the landscape over time and highlighting the main characteristics of the archaeological record in this area.
+A full list of the separate reports from the project is provided below.
+These cover individual pieces of fieldwork, together with an integrated report on the overall project, looking at the development of the landscape over time and highlighting the main characteristics of the archaeological record in this area.
 All project data will also be added to the Wiltshire Historic Environment Record (HER).

 The images used on this page are copyright Historic England unless specified otherwise.
 For further details of any photographs or other images and for copies of these, or the plans and reports related to the project please contact the Historic England Archive.

-For further information on a project or any other aspect of the work of the Remote Sensing Team please contact us via email using the link below.
+For further information on a project or any other aspect of the work of the Historic Places Investigation Team please contact us via email using the link below.

 Also of interest...